tiramon/udacity_drlnd_project1/report.md

 <a name="layout" />
 ## Neural Network Layout

-The layout of all agents used is the same and as described below, the code can be found [here](./model.py)
+The layout of the neural network used by all agents is described below and the code can be found [here](./model.py)

 | Layer  | In | Out | Activation |
 |--------|----|----:|------------|